-- the Northern Territory-is a person accredited by the relevant agency of the Northern Territory and a LEIMT member to conduct pregnancy tests, and - Western Australia-is a person accredited by the relevant agency of Western Australia and a LEIMT member to conduct pregnancy tests.
+- the Northern Territory-is a person accredited by the relevant agency of the Northern Territory to conduct pregnancy tests, and - Western Australia-is a person accredited by the relevant agency of Western Australia to conduct pregnancy tests.

 Competent pregnancy testers may only diagnose pregnancy for feeder/slaughter cattle or buffalo by manual palpation and are not approved to use ultrasound diagnoses or the IDEXX pregnancy test.
 They cannot complete pregnancy testing of breeder or productive cattle or buffalo consignments for any market.